The Breast Walk Ever is our sponsored walk series, raising funds for research into Secondary Spread breast cancer.

 Breast Walk Ever Oxfordshire routes

-There are three routes for the Breast Walk Ever Oxfordshire in 2023.
+There are three routes for the Breast Walk Ever Oxfordshire.
 Each distance has a circular route, starting and finishing in the historic town of Wallingford.
 Choose between Marathon, Half Marathon and 10k walks, all heading south down the Thames on national trails, bridleways and public footpaths.

 The walks will be signed and a map will be available to you on the day both digitally and as a hard copy.
 The walk is fully marshalled with support stations offering snacks, coffee and cake.